chaosweasl/interva/README.md

 ## FAQ (for users)

+### Is it a virus?

+No. The app is fully open-source.
+You can check the code yourself if you don't take my word for it.

 ### What's the point of this application?

 The Pomodoro Technique is a time management method that uses a timer to break work into focused intervals (typically 25 minutes) separated by short breaks.
 Interva takes this concept and adds: